nahuelmol/japan_data_hinet/README.md

 ## Japan Data Hi-Net

 Content: most of the documentation is tentative.
 It's not built yet but it will be soon.
+I should mention that data source is K-NET (Kyoshin Network) in specific.

 ## Index